josiest/songwriting/songs/Runaway/lyrics.md

 If it takes up all of the night

 ### Verse II
-Well life just ain't as easy
+And I must have it easy
-As it's made out to be
+Or so I'm made to believe
-They say if you can believe
+That in my youth I am free

-Then it'll all come easy
+But I don't find it easy
-But it wasn't for me
+To be constantly
-Even if I believed
+In the shadow of weeds

-And I'm gettin tired
+Yeah, I'm gettin tired
-Of all this crap that I pull
+Of all this shit that I pull
-To please the system
+To appease the system
-You know, it's not very cool
+~I'm gonna flunk out of school
-Now I know
+Oh I know

 ### Chorus III
-That I'm gonna hit the road
+So I'm gonna hit the road
 Never gonna do what I'm told
 I'm gonna fly through the night
-I'm gonna lie to my parents outright
+And leave all of my worries behind

-That's right
+I'm gonna run away

-I'm gonna make my way
+And I won't look back this time
-Across the whole United States
+I'm gonna pave my own way
-I'm gonna pave the path of fame
+And I'll sing to the god up high
-And everybody's gonna know my name
+That your lies are no longer mine
-I'm gonna put all those who doubt me to shame
+Uh huh

 ### Chorus IV
-That I'm gonna hit the road
+I'm gonna hit the road
 Never gonna do what I'm told
 I'm gonna fly through the night
 I'm gonna lie to my parents outright